SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )

  NEAR/5
-      ("racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "ageism" OR "agism" OR "hate speech" OR "religious discrimination")
+      ("racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*" OR "ageism" OR "agism" OR "hate speech" OR "religious discrimination" OR "misogyny*" OR "ableis*")
    )